RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeBuildItemType` though the ``build-type`` attribute if the value is ``option``.
 This set of attributes specifies a build option.
-The following explicitly defined attributes are required:
+The following explicit attributes are mandatory:

 * ``actions``